containers/image/docs/containers-registries.conf.d.5.md

 files in `/etc/containers/registries.conf.d` are loaded in alpha-numerical order.
 Then the conf files in `$HOME/.config/containers/registries.conf.d` are loaded in alpha-numerical order, if they exist.
 If the `$HOME/.config/containers/registries.conf` is loaded, only the conf files under `$HOME/.config/containers/registries.conf.d` are loaded in alpha-numerical order.
 Specified fields in a conf file will overwrite any previous setting.
-Note that only files with the `.conf` prefix are loaded, other files and sub-directories are ignored.
+Note that only files with the `.conf` suffix are loaded, other files and sub-directories are ignored.

 For instance, setting the `unqualified-search-registries` in